Primary route

 Educational framework only.
 Not medical or legal advice.

 Questions to Ask a Personal Injury Lawyer is a guide for provider interview prep.
-The best pre-signing questions clarify case fit, communication, evidence priorities, fee structure, risk, and what the first 30 to 90 days usually look like after representation begins.
+The best consultation questions clarify experience, fees, communication, evidence priorities, and what the first 30 to 90 days usually look like after representation begins.

 Use this guide when the question is narrow enough that you need one cleaner comparison, caution, or next step.